Partial reflections and globally linked pairs in rigid graphs: Acknowledgements

 \section{Acknowledgements}

+We thank Jan Legerský for drawing our attention to Darboux' porism and to the reference \cite{izmestiev_2020}.
+We also thank the anonymus referee for carefully reading the manuscript.

-This research has been implemented with the support provided by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund, financed under the ELTE TKP 2021-NKTA-62 funding scheme, and the Hungarian Scientific Research Fund grant no. K135421.
-Dániel Garamvölgyi was supported by the ÚNKP-22-3 New National Excellence Program of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund.
+This work was supported by the Hungarian Scientific Research Fund provided by the National Research, Development and Innovation Office, grant Nos.
+K135421 and PD138102.
+The first author was supported by the ÚNKP-22-3 New National Excellence Program of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund.
+The second author was supported in part by the MTA-ELTE Momentum Matroid Optimization Research Group and the National Research, Development and Innovation Fund of Hungary, financed under the ELTE TKP 2021‐NKTA‐62 funding scheme.

 \crefalias{subsection}{appsec}